hyqshr/whispercpp-fastapi/README.md

 ![Alt text](public/image-5.png)

-To save and quit vim, hit `esc` on keyboard,then type `:wq!` one by one, then hit `enter`.
+To save and quit vim, hit `esc` on keyboard,then type `:wq!` word by word, then hit `enter`.

 Start Nginx server:
 ```
 sudo service nginx restart
 ```

-Now, go to our project folder and start our server:
+Then:
 ```
 cd ~/whispercpp-fastapi
 python3 -m uvicorn main:app --reload
 ```

-Now visit you {public ipv4 address}/docs from your browser:
+Now visit you {public ipv4 address}/docs from your local browser, you should be able to see:

 ![Alt text](public/image-6.png)
 We are able to communicate to our API now!
 Try out the Swagger provided by fastapi, and try submit a file to our whisper worker